MicrosoftLearning/advanced-gen-ai/Instructions/04-finetune-model.md

 ## Create a compute cluster

 *Azure Machine Learning studio* is a web-based portal through which you can access the Azure Machine Learning workspace.
 You can use the Azure Machine Learning studio to manage all assets and resources within your workspace.
-To finetune a language model, you'll need a GPU cluster.
+To fine-tune a language model, you'll need a GPU cluster.
 You can create a GPU cluster in the studio.

 1. In the Azure portal, navigate to the Azure Machine Learning workspace that starts with **rg-genai-...**.
 1. Select the Azure Machine Learning workspace, and in its **Overview** page, select **Launch studio**.
 Another tab will open in your browser to open the Azure Machine Learning studio.